mcallisterliza/drama-kids/README.md

       **Rainbow Surprise**

       The h1 element/logo has a feature added to it which is not obvious to the user when they first view the page.
-If the user hovers the cursor over the h1/logo the letters d, r, a, m, a, k, i, d, s and ! change to different colours         respectively.
-This is a 'hidden gem' on the page for playfullness.
+If the user hovers the cursor over the h1/logo the letters d, r, a, m, a, k, i, d, s and ! change to different colors         respectively.
+This is a 'hidden gem' on the page for playfulness.
 It gives the page a sense of playfulness and positivity which is what a child's drama group should reflect.

       <img width="267" alt="h1blue" src="https://github.com/mcallisterliza/drama-kids/assets/145555751/fbfd54ca-e415-4d47-8ba9-93bd7cbdf81b">